 - it offers antioxidant properties

-- It has a calming effect and can increase the neurotransmitter GABA
+- it has a calming effect and can increase the neurotransmitter GABA

 - Taurine appears to have anti-inflammatory properties